 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Not only does the Green Scheme reward those that are doing great work at supporting the sustainability agenda, but it also makes it easy for travelers like us to discovered Green Destinations, Green Activities, and Green Hotels in Slovenia.
+Not only does the Green Scheme reward those that are doing great work at supporting the sustainability agenda, but it also makes it easy for travelers like us to discover Green Destinations, Green Activities, and Green Hotels in Slovenia.

 We absolutely loved our time at each one of these properties and would highly recommend them to anyone looking for excellent eco-conscious accommodation in Slovenia.